aphanotus/openEd/BI332.23F.Developmental.Biology/writing.assignment3.md

 This assignment is worth 50 points toward the final course grade.

-Please submit your assignment on Moodle in [markdown](https://www.markdownguide.org/) or [PDF](https://www.adobe.com/acrobat/about-adobe-pdf.html) format by Friday, October 27 at 10:00pm.
+Please submit your assignment on Moodle in [markdown](https://www.markdownguide.org/) or [PDF](https://www.adobe.com/acrobat/about-adobe-pdf.html) format by Sunday, October 29 at 10:00pm.